 And that’s fine if that’s your sole focus in life because the rebuilt Tivoli Lodge at Vail is less than a block from Vail’s main access point, the Vista Bahn chairlift, and an only slightly longer walk or short bus ride to Golden Peak and the Riva Bahn chairlift.

-But there is so much more to Vail than just skiing.
+At our Vail hotel, we know there is so much more to Vail than just skiing.
 Even though the slopes and the nearly 30 feet of snow that fall on them each year will always be the primary focus, virtually every month of the year the calendar is fairly bursting with a diverse and lively array of cultural and recreational offerings.

 Things To Do In Vail